-- 30. Factors which may indicate that a person is acting as a director on behalf of an undisclosed party could include: - (a) where the individual's credentials, such as their occupation, are inconsistent with the legal person's activity and purpose; - (b) where the individual holds other unrelated board appointments; or

-(c) there are indications in communications the firm has with the legal person that the director could be taking instructions from another person whose relationship with that legal person is unclear.

-Where the firm believes that a person may be acting as a director on behalf of an undisclosed party, it should satisfy itself that the director's credentials for acting are consistent with the legal person's purpose, for example, the firm should consider if a directorship is consistent with a natural person's occupation, or whether a director holds other unrelated board appointments.

-7.4.
-Legal Persons

-7.4.1.
-Identifying and Verifying the Identity of Legal Persons

-29.31.
-Where a legal person is the customera key principal to a business relationship or occasional transaction, or the beneficial owner or underlying principal of a customer, the firm must identify, and verify the identity of, that legal person (or take reasonable measures to do so in accordance with Paragraph 4(3)(c) or (d) of Schedule 3), including as a minimum:

-- (a) the name of the legal person, including any trading names; - (b) any official identification number; - (c) the legal form and law to whichstatus of the legal person is subject; - (d) the date and country/territory of incorporation/registration/establishment (as applicable); - (e) the registered office address and principal place of business (where different from the registered office); and - the powers that regulate and bind the legal person, as well as ; - (f) the names of the natural persons having a senior management position (for example, the directors (or equivalent)) in the legal personany natural persons, e.g. underlying principals, directors, authorised signatories or equivalent, with ultimate effective control over the capital or assets of the legal person; andany person purporting to act on behalf of the legal person, including his authority to so act.

-30.32.
-The following non-exhaustive list provides examples of documentsare considered suitable to verify one or more aspect of the identity of a legal person:
+- 30. Factors which may indicate that a person is acting as a director on behalf of an undisclosed party could include: - (a) where the individual's credentials, such as their occupation, are inconsistent with the legal person's activity and purpose; - (b) where the individual holds other unrelated board appointments; or - (c) there are indications in communications the firm has with the legal person that the director could be taking instructions from another person whose relationship with that legal person is unclear. - 7.4.
+Legal Persons - 7.4.1.
+Identifying and Verifying the Identity of Legal Persons - 31.
+Where a legal person is a key principal to a business relationship or occasional transaction, the firm must identify and verify the identity of that legal person (or take reasonable measures to do so in accordance with Paragraph 4(3)(c) or (d) of Schedule 3), including as a minimum: - (a) the name of the legal person, including any trading names; - (b) any official identification number; - (c) the legal form and law to which the legal person is subject; - (d) the date and country/territory of incorporation/registration/establishment (as applicable); - (e) the registered office address and principal place of business (where different from the registered office); and - (f) the names of the natural persons having a senior management position (for example, the directors (or equivalent)) in the legal person. - 32.
+The following non-exhaustive list provides examples of documents considered suitable to verify one or more aspect of the identity of a legal person: - (a) a copy of the Certificate of Incorporation (or equivalent); - (b) a copy of the Memorandum and Articles of Incorporation (or equivalent); - (c) a copy of the latest audited financial statements; - (d) a copy of the latest annual return; - (e) a copy of the register of directors;